AndreaMercatanti/AndreaMercatanti.github.io/index.md

 # Current teaching
 - 2023-present: Applied Econometrics; course for the Master degree in Statistical Methods and Applications; Sapienza University of Rome, Italy.
 - 2022-present: Econometrics; course for the Bachelor degrees in Statistics, Economics and Society, and in Statistics, Economics, Finance and Insurance; Sapienza University of Rome, Italy.

+- # Editorial Activities
+- 2026-27: Associate Editor for _Statistical Methods and Applications_ (Springer).

 # Publications
 <!---